-Finalists are notified by the end of February.
-There will be a series of virtual events including an interview in March 2022.
-Finalists must attend these virtual events and the interview to remain eligible.
+Finalists will be notified by the end of February and invited to a virtual interview.
+Finalists must attend the interview to remain eligible.

 - Submit an application for admission to the Class of 2028.

 - Write a short essay (maximum 250 words) on the following topic: